 From 1 January 2015 the VAT rules for place of supply changed in the EU for sales of digital services from businesses to consumers.
 The change doesn’t affect business to business sales.

-If your business sells digital services to consumers in EU member states, VAT is charged at the rate due in the consumer’s country.
+For cross border supplies of digital services there is no registration threshold and VAT is charged at the rate due in the consumer’s country.

-To pay the VAT due on these sales you can either:
+To pay the VAT due on sales you can either:

 - register for VAT in each EU country where you supply digital services to consumers